Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 First of all, you should make sure you check the wires and cables and make sure that they are in the right order.
 If the cables or wires might be damaged at any point, that might be causing you to have the problem.

-You will need to check for any damages to the wires and cables.
-A short circuit on or them being bent sharply can cause a lack of power.
-You will also need to check the connections to ensure that they are not broken at any place.
+You will need to check for any damage to the wires and cables.
+A short circuit or them being bent sharply can cause a lack of power.
+You will also need to check the connections to ensure they are not broken anywhere.
 This way, you will be able to make sure the air compressor is operating effectively and allow you to start inflating the tire.

 Big Puncture